Menu

 Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

-There are serious consequences for people who drive after drinking or taking drugs.
-In some case having any amount of drugs or alcohol in your system when you drive is a violation.
-In other cases having an amount in your system that is well below what would qualify as a criminal offence is still a violation of provincial laws.
+There are serious, non-criminal penalties for people who drive after drinking or taking drugs.
+In some case, having any amount of drugs or alcohol in your system when you drive is a violation.
+In other cases, an amount well below what would be a criminal offence is still a violation of provincial laws.
+The consequences under provincial law can be added on top of criminal penalties as well.

-Blood alcohol content (BAC) is one method used to determine whether a driver has been drinking.
+BAC is one method used to determine whether a driver has been drinking alcohol.
 The amount of alcohol in your blood can be detected through breath tests.
-Roadside breath tests will generally indicate a pass / warning / fail result.
-On the other hand, breathalyzer machines are calibrated to indicate a precise blood-alcohol reading expressed as a percentage.
+Roadside breath tests will generally indicate a result of pass, warning or fail.
+On the other hand, breathalyzer machines indicate a precise blood-alcohol reading as a percentage.
 For example, a BAC of .04% means that you have 40 milligrams of alcohol in 100 milliliters of blood.

 Zero Tolerance for New Drivers

-It is against the law for new drivers or drivers 21 years of age or younger to drive after drinking any amount of alcohol or taking any drugs.
+It is against the law for new drivers or drivers under 21 years of age to drive after drinking any amount of alcohol or taking any drugs.
 The term new driver includes:

 The GDL program lasts for a minimum of 18 months after someone first receives their driver’s licence.
 Driving suspensions, traffic tickets and at-fault collisions will extend the time a new driver is in the program.

-Research shows that driving is still a significant cognitive task for new drivers and even low levels of alcohol or other drugs can produce a marked impairment.
-According to MADD, traffic collisions are the single largest cause of death among 15-24 year olds and alcohol and/or drug impairment is a factor in over half of those collisions.
+Research shows that driving is still a significant cognitive task for new drivers.
+Even low levels of alcohol or other drugs can produce a marked impairment.
+According to MADD, traffic collisions are the single largest cause of death among 15-24 year olds.
+Alcohol and drug impairment is a factor in over half of those collisions.

-.04 Alcohol Limit & Zero Tolerance for Drugs for Experienced Drivers
+Provincial Alcohol Limit & Zero Tolerance for Drugs

 Consequences